ltoinel/DomoGeeek/README.md

 ![DomoGeeek](./assets/logo.jpg "Domogeek")

-DomoGeeek is an home automation solution based on Node-RED that runs on a Raspberry Pi.
+DomoGeeek is an OpenSource home automation solution running on a Raspberry Pi and based on Node-RED.

 ![Node-Red](./assets/screenshot.jpg "Node-Red")

-Preinstalled Node-Red modules for home-automation:
+Preinstalled Node-Red modules for home-automation :
 * Scheduler : Schedule tasks at fixed time or sun time.
 * MongoDB : MongoDB connector for saving data.